-walked, and that thoughtful written responses greatly enhances students' understanding of this cours berefore, we encourage you to use this Response Sheet as an aid in the study of this lesson Sefore \ lou Start efore you s tart this lesson, on the lines below, please write 3 or 4 sentences about how you perceive ers, and your surroundings.
-Then, refer to these words when you finish the lesson. efore you s tart this lesson, on the lines below, please write 3 or 4 sentences about how you perceive efore you s tart this lesson, on the lines below, please write 3 or 4 sentences about how you perceive
+Dear Student, We have found that thoughtful written responses greatly enhances students' understanding of this course material.
+Therefore, we encourage you to use this Response Sheet as an aid in the study of this lesson.
+Before You Start Before you start this lesson, on the lines below, please write 3 or 4 sentences about how you perceive yourself, others, and your surroundings.
+Then, refer to these words when you finish the lesson.